Most Integrated Setting Coordinating Council (MISCC)

 The Council holds quarterly meetings open to the public; meeting dates and locations will be posted on this Web page.

-Currently Chaired by the Office for People With Developmental Disabilities (OPWDD), the Council consists of representatives from ten State agencies and nine appointed public representatives.
+Currently Chaired by the Office for People With Developmental Disabilities (OPWDD), the Council consists of representatives from multiple State agencies and nine appointed public representatives.

-NYS Agency Council members are: Office of Mental Health, Department of Health, State Office for the Aging, Office for People With Developmental Disabilities, Education Department, Office of Alcoholism and Substance Abuse Services, Division of Housing and Community Renewal, Department of Transportation, Office of Children and Family Services, and the Commission on Quality of Care and Advocacy for Persons with Disabilities.
+NYS Agency Council members are: Office of Mental Health, Department of Health, State Office for the Aging, Office for People With Developmental Disabilities, Education Department, Office of Alcoholism and Substance Abuse Services, Division of Housing and Community Renewal, Department of Transportation, Office of Children and Family Services, and the Justice Center for the Protection of People with Special Needs.

 The nine appointed members comprise: three consumers of services for individuals with disabilities, three individuals with expertise in the field of community services for people of all ages with disabilities, and three individuals with expertise in or recipients of services available to senior citizens with disabilities.